spotsh/roundcube-calendar-caldav/README.md

     $ git checkout feature_caldav
     ```

-* Assuming that there is already a compatible version of the Kolab Roundcubemail Plugins installed (e.g. if you checkout `roundcubemail-plugins-kolab-caldav-3.1.11-r1`, `roundcubemail-plugins-kolab-3.1.11` or similar should be installed), you must only replace the modified calenar plugin as follows:
+* Assuming that there is already a compatible version of the Kolab Roundcubemail Plugins installed (e.g. if you checkout `roundcubemail-plugins-kolab-caldav-3.1.11-r1`, `roundcubemail-plugins-kolab-3.1.11` or similar should be installed), you must only replace the modified calendar plugin as follows:

     ```bash
     $ cd /path/to/your/roundcube/